This is not the Parsec Awards blog post we began writing a few days ago.

 No one should be made to feel unsafe or threatened.
 It’s maddening that such a simple concept should still be considered a stance and not embedded in the foundations of every single organization.
 No situation involving a group of people is apolitical; to claim to act in such a way as justification for a lack of forethought is willful ignorance.

 This is also a situation which puts astonishingly unfair pressure on every winner.
-We empathize with our colleagues placed in this situation and offer them all our solidarity, respect, and sympathies.
+We empathize with our colleagues placed in this situation and offer them all our solidarity, respect, and empathy.
 We share the sentiments of Pendant Audio and thank the victims for their bravery in coming forward.

 We choose to stand with our inclusive podcasting community.
 We wish the Parsec Awards had chosen to stand there as well.